 An impact evaluation of the LEAP programme in 2013 highlighted the lack of synergies with other social programmes, including programmes for sustainable livelihoods.
 It also emphasised that greater support for social programmes at the community level had the potential to considerably improve LEAP's impacts.
-Despite these challenges, it was found that through the close collaboration between the NHIA and the LEAP programme, LEAP beneficiaries are able to access free health care.
+Despite these challenges, it was found that through the close collaboration between the NHIA and the LEAP programme, LEAP recipients can access free health care.
 This has led to a considerable reduction in healthcare expenditure for LEAP households thereby enabling LEAP households to use the cash grant on other productive activities.
-It has also lead to increased health care utilisation of these households.
+It has also led to increased healthcare utilisation of these households.